The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Is there a "best headless browser for scraping" out there?
 No, there isn't.
 After all, the concept of "best" is only valid within the context of the problem you're trying to solve.

-That being said, there are some popular alternatives out there that might be right for you, at least as a starting point.
+That being said, some alternatives might be right for you, at least as a starting point.
 Some of the most popular browsers for headless web scraping are:

 1. ZenRows